ssfsx17/ffpnp/pandoc-markdown/0810-Spellblade.md

 **Runic**

-Defend action that also puts you in Runic state.
+_Default_ action that also puts you in Runic state.
 While in Runic state, if you are targeted by an MP-using ability, then the ability does not occur.
 Instead, the MP cost of the ability is added to your current MP.
 Then, your Runic state ends.

 **Thunder Saber**